GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 the task assemblies.
 There must be at least one task assembly of type
 \"milestone\".
 There may be additional tasks assemblies of type
 \"action\" or \"milestone\".
 This collection of \"action\" and
-\"milestone" tasks serve as a high-level remediation timeline.
+\"milestone" tasks serves as a high-level remediation timeline.
 A POA&M tool should offer the option of viewing either just the milestones or all actions and milestones.